Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Quiet Morning with a Pretty Good Blade

 There are mornings — you know the kind, when the sun barely peeks through the trees and the whole world feels like it’s just holding its breath.
 I had one of those mornings not too long ago.
-I was sitting in my garage, coffee in hand, staring at my router .
+I was sitting in my garage, coffee in hand, staring at my router table.
 Tools were scattered everywhere; you’d think a tornado came through.
-But all I could think about was that new 10" x 40T ATB II general-purpose blade I’d picked up.
+But all I could think about was that new 10" x 40T ATB Forrest Woodworker II general-purpose blade I’d picked up.

 The Moment of Truth

 So, there I was, having a good ol’ “what’s for breakfast” moment with my cup of black java, and I was feeling pretty confident about this little side table I had in mind.
-My plan was to use some nice oak I’d salvaged from a local furniture store’s dumpster (I know, I know, I have a treasure-hunting problem).
+My plan was to use some nice oak I’d salvaged from a local store’s dumpster (I know, I know, I have a treasure-hunting problem).
 That oak had such a rich, warm smell, almost like the trees were whispering to me as I worked.

 But back to the blade.
 I had read rave reviews about the Forrest Woodworker.
 It was supposed to glide through hardwood like butter.
 Well, let me tell you, I had my doubts.
 I’ve been burned before by fancy tools that didn’t live up to the hype.